autoissue/autoissuebot/README.md

-# Hello world javascript action
+# Issue Blocker Bot

-on the issue.closed event this action scans the issue description & the comments and if there is any reference to an issue that blocks this one, it will undo reopen the issue
+This action runs on the issue.closed event and will scan all other issues and if it determines that an issue blocks this one, it will reopen it.

 ## Inputs